james2doyle/ohdoylerules.com/content/snippets/hostmonster-phpmailer.md

----
++++
-Title: "HostMonster PHPMailer Settings"
-Description: "How to setup PHPMailer on a HostMonster hosting server"
+title = "HostMonster PHPMailer Settings" description = "How to setup PHPMailer on a HostMonster hosting server" date = "2013-11-19" category = "Snippets" template = "post.html"
-Date: "2013-11-19"
-Category: "Snippets"
-Template: "post"
+[taxonomies]
-Keywords: ["hostmonster", "phpmailer", "smtp", "hosting", "mail", "host", "monster", "setup"]
+keywords = ["hostmonster", "phpmailer", "smtp", "hosting", "mail", "host", "monster", "setup"]
----
++++

 God Damn!!
 This one was a b\*tch to get right.
 I have a small plugin for a site that makes doing AJAX contact forms a breeze.